Buyer-First Guide to Protecting Your Real Estate Investment

 💡 Ownership must be clear, complete, and uncontested.

-4. Title Clarity: The Backbone of Legal Safety
+Title Clarity: The Backbone of Legal Verification of Property

 Has a lawful ownership history

-📌 If title history is broken, ownership can be challenged—even decades later.
+📌 If title history is broken, ownership can be challenged—even decades later—making legal verification of property non-negotiable.

-5. Encumbrance Certificate: Your Debt & Liability Detector
+Encumbrance Certificate: Your Debt & Liability Detector in Legal Verification of Property

 Loans or mortgages